tehfra/amc2sqlite/README.md

 After honing the pattern down to that particular one, it found all the 2021 movies in my database with no overmatching.

-Once movie positions are identified, the script extracts from pattern offsets:
+The script extracts from pattern offsets:

 - Movie ID: Bytes 0-1 (little-endian)
 - Date Added: Bytes 4-7 (Delphi TDateTime format)